alcor15v/rss_feed_bot/README.md

 # Discord RSS Bot
-A lightweight Discord bot that checks RSS feeds for new posts and shares them in a designated Discord channel.
+A lightweight self-hosted Discord bot that checks RSS feeds for new posts and shares them in a designated Discord channel.
 It can also filter posts based on keywords in the title.
 While it should work with any RSS feed, it's been tested mainly with Reddit feeds.

 ## What It Does
 - Periodically scans the RSS feed for new posts.